chialab/dna/docs/guide/rendering.md

 </button>;
 ```

-### Updates are asynchronous
+### Updates of a proposal implementation are asynchronous

-Signal updates are applied on a **microtask**, because the notification callback of a `Watcher` cannot read signals.
+With an implementation of the TC39 proposal, signal updates are applied on a **microtask**, because the notification callback of a `Watcher` cannot read signals.
 Read the DOM after awaiting:

 ```ts
 count.set(1);